PacificBiosciences/barcoding/README.md

 ### Removed records
-Using the option `--dump-removed`, records that did not pass provided thresholds or are without barcodes, are stored in the file `prefix.lima.removed.bam`.
+Using the option `--dump-removed`, records that did not pass provided thresholds or are without barcodes, are stored in the file `prefix.removed.bam`.

 ### DataSet
 One DataSet, SubreadSet or ConsensusReadset, is generated per output BAM file.